A guide to tropical modifications: Structural theorems about tropical modification

 One may ask if the only obstruction for a modification is the generalized tropical Menelaus theorem.
 As we will see in this section, not at all.

 Let us start with a variety $M'\subset \KK^n$ and a hypersurface $N'\subset \KK^n$ and their non-Archimedean amoebas $M, N\subset \TT^n$.
 We suppose that the intersection of $M$ with a tropical hypersurface $N$ is not transverse.
-We ask: how does the non-Archimedean amoeba of of intersections of $M'\cap N'$ look like?
+We ask: what can the non-Archimedean amoeba of the intersection \(M'\cap N'\) look like?

 First of all, as a divisor on $M$ (or $N$) it should be rationally equivalent to the divisor of the stable intersection of $M$ and $N$, as it has been shown for the case of curves in \cite{Morrison:2014mz}.
 In the general case it follows from the results of this section.